Speech-Language Pathology, Master of Science

 Learn more about the Speech-Language Pathology program

-Carlow University plans to enroll graduate students for the Fall 2021 semester and will begin accepting applications for review on July 15, 2020.
-All applications should be submitted through CSDCAS, a centralized application service endorsed by the Council of Academic Programs in Communication Science and Disorders (CAPCSD).
+As of July 15, 2020, Carlow University is accepting applications for review with plans to enroll graduate students for the Fall 2021 semester.
+All applications should be submitted on or before February 15, 2021 through CSDCAS, a centralized application service endorsed by the Council of Academic Programs in Communication Science and Disorders (CAPCSD).
 No additional application materials should be sent to the program.